-Our daughter Lucie joined the school in 2011 at 11 months old.
+Our daughter Lucie joined the school at 11 months old.
 She has cerebral palsy (right side hemiplegia) following a stroke at or around birth.
 We found out about the school from a special needs charity in Essex (SNAP) that we visited from time to time.
 Whilst we knew very little about conductive education and even less about the school, we did a bit of reading and decided that it was something that could help Lucie and we should give it a try.
 And so it was that our three and a half year association with the school started.

 It’s fair to say that the early days attending the school did raise questions and concerns and had us asking ourselves whether the ‘day out’ and 100 mile round trip each week for the half day session was something that we should continue with longer term.
 Seeing other children each with their differing development challenges and seeing the equipment and school environment made us very conscious of the development challenges our Lucie would face; something that we had probably been blocking out over the preceding months.
 As Lucie grew, would her attendance at the school make her more aware of her challenges and would this demotivate?
 Does the extensive use of music in the sessions really make a difference (we now have ‘come on Lucie walk this way’ ingrained in our minds forever)?
 And would the repetitive routines aid or inhibit development?
 These were some of the things running through our minds at the time.